 So here are basically 3 steps that NLP follows;

 It involves identifying and labeling content according to its subject.
 This task addresses questions such as “what is this document about?” or “what topics does this text cover?”

 It is used for applications such as search and indexing, content alerts, and duplication detection.

 It involves extracting the topic structure within a collection of texts.
 It can help identify related topics, or measure how often certain topics occur in a text.
-This is useful for summarizing documents, understanding corpus, and document structure, and preparing data as input for further models.
+AI topic generators are useful for summarizing documents, understanding corpus, and document structure, and preparing data as input for further models.

 Also known as corpus linguistics, this task involves analyzing the structure of a corpus, or collection of texts.
 It is used for tasks such as sampling effectively and strategizing modeling approaches.